Tutorials

 </parameters>

-• Afterwards the Behavior Tree is fully specified in terms of the BT in the BT.cpp XML format and the used BT plugins in ASCXML for navigating, picking, and placing.
-We will go into the details of the individual files later.
+• Afterwards, the Behavior Tree is fully specified in the BT.cpp XML format and in the used BT plugins in ASCXML for navigating, picking, and placing.
+We will go over the individual files later.

 <behavior_tree>